What is is and where do find it?

 The property's Profile class tells your electricity supplier about your home's typical electricity consumption.
 Usually, domestic properties are classified as:

-Classifications from 03 and onwards are for business customers who use more energy.
+Classifications from 03 and onwards are for business energy customers who use more energy.

 Three numbers after Profile class: Meter Time Switch Code (MTC)